86 articles · 8 breeds · tools · topics

 Source: Synthesis of 20+ Baboy PH cost articles, DA-SAAD program docs, OFW investor case studies.
 Bars use log-scale (each tier is ~4× the previous).

-Six programs you probably qualify for.
-Most farmers don't enrol.
+Nine programs you probably qualify for.
+Most farmers never enrol.

-Free insurance, free piglets, seed capital, low-interest OFW loans, ASF vaccination access.
-RSBSA registration at your LGU is the gateway.
+Free insurance, free piglets, seed capital, zero-interest loans for swine raisers and for farmers under 30, OFW loans, vaccination access.
+RSBSA registration at your LGU agriculture office is the gate to all of it, and it costs nothing.

 Government programs · 2026 coverage